green-party-dublin-central/nh-web/site/content/post/submission-on-public-consultation-on-carbon-budgets.md

 ---
 title: Public Consultation on Carbon Budgets
 date: 2022-02-04T14:26:47.821Z
-description: The public consultation on Carbon Budgets is soon coming to a close (8th Feb).
+description: The public consultation on Carbon Budgets is coming to a close (8th Feb).
 Find out below how to make a submission and see some of the observations I will be making (which you are free to borrow/amend for your own submission).
 image: img/irish_department_of_the_environment-_climate_and_communications.png
 ---
-## Submission I will be making

 Below are the points I’ll include in my submission.
 Feel free to copy/amend for your own submission.
 If there’s something you think we’ve missed please let me know.

 * ###### Introduction